weaverryan/sfContentFilterPlugin/README.markdown

 sfContentFilterPlugin
 =====================

 Simple plugin to apply an group of filters to raw content.
-For example, filters might include:

- * HTML filter

-   The removal of all non-whitelisted HTML tags
+The following filters are included in this plugin

- * Markdown
+ * Markdown (markdown)

    Conversion from Markdown to HTML

- * InlineObject
+ * InlineObject (inline_object)

    Parsing of inline objects.
-See [sfInlineObjectPlugin](http://github.com/weaverryan/sfInlineObjectPlugin)
+Requires [sfInlineObjectPlugin](http://github.com/weaverryan/sfInlineObjectPlugin)

- * Line breaks
+ * Line breaks (line_break)

    Conversion of carriage returns into actual html breaks &lt;br/&gt;

- * Url filter
+ * Url filter (url)

    Change all urls into actual links

- * Smileys

-   Convert text smileys into image smileys

 Usage